Race for top EU jobs turns murkier before elections

 A Brussels insider said she and Kenny also suffer among core EU countries from being perceived as "the British candidates".

-(Additional reporting by Luke Baker in Brussels and Andrius Sytas in Vilnius; Editing by Jeremy Gaunt and Alastair Macdonald)
+(Additional reporting by Luke Baker in Brussels and Andrius Sytas in Vilnius; Writing by Paul Taylor Editing by Jeremy Gaunt)